wp-plugins/related/readme.txt

 == Changelog ==

+= 1.5.9 =
+* 2015-02-28
+* Support attachments by showing posts with post_status 'inherit' as well.

 = 1.5.8 =
 * 2015-01-07
 * Only show the content filter on single posts, not on blog.